stacks-network/stacks/sBTC/nakamoto/testing/stacker_db.md

 ## Testable Interfaces

 - P2P message StacksMessageCodec implementations
-- DB connection and transaction objects:
+- DB connection and transaction objects
   - For load/store of stacker DB chunks
   - Each state machine step, with explicit pre/post-conditions to validate the state transition
   - Smart contract callbacks for write authentication and garbage-collection
   - Throttling and rate-limiting statistical reports

 ## Properties of a successful implementation